0cjs/sedoc/8bit/jr-200/rom.md

 The system ROM has simple machine-language monitor built-in (at least on my white/black/black version); it comes up with a `> ` prompt by using the `MON` command from BASIC or when the machine is started without a BASIC ROM installed.
+Entering the monitor clears the screen and sets the text colours to white on black.

 `moncmdsptr` at $0110 points to the commands table; each entry is the (case-sensitive) command character followed by the address of its routine,